TTU School of Law :: Admissions - Types of Aid

 These scholarships are available to students in their second or third year of law school and are awarded on the basis of academic performance and financial need.
 Applications are available in the main office each Spring semester.

 The American Bar Association requires all law schools who offer scholarships that are renewable conditioned upon maintaining a minimum grade point average or class standing other than what is required to remain in good standing to disclose the retention rate of such scholarships.
-The data are below.
+The data is below.

 First-Year Class Size